 Photo by Megan Kantor at High Road Santuario, NM.

 To help make the land more inviting, clean up anything you think might deter a camper, like trash, debris, or clutter.

 🏡 If your listing is a structure (like a cabin, yurt, or treehouse), you should tidy it up, make the bed, and open all curtains.
 It can be helpful to pretend that you’re the camper walking into the structure for the first time—how would you like it to be presented to you?

 ⛺ If your listing is a tent site, clear the spot where the camper’s tent will go.
 This might mean mowing the grass and trimming back brush.
 Have a tent?
 Set it up on the site for the photo.

 No tent?
 No problem.
 Simply lay down a blanket and have someone (person or dog) or something (cooler, chair, etc.) sit on top of it.
 This helps the camper get a sense of scale.

 Photo by Joe and Kathrina Merrill at Kern River Canyon, CA.

-?️ If you’re shooting an interior, you’ll want as much light as possible, so make sure you’re taking these photos on a bright day.
+💡 If you’re shooting an interior, you’ll want as much light as possible, so make sure you’re taking these photos when it’s bright outside during daytime.
+Also:

 ☀️ If you’re shooting an exterior or tent site, avoid shooting when it’s dark or rainy outside.
 Bright, sunny photos are always a safe bet, but if you want to go above and beyond, you can take your photos during the Golden Hour—an hour or so before the sun sets when everything is warm and glowy.